mediamonks/s3-batch-upload/README.md

   -C, --concurrency    The amount of simultaneous uploads, increase on faster internet connection.
                                                                                                  [number] [default: 100]
   -g, --glob           A glob on filename level to filter the files to upload                  [string] [default: "*.*"]
-  -a, --cache-control  Cache control for uploaded files, can be string for single value or list of glob settings
+  --go, --glob-options  Options to pass to the glob module                                [string] [default: "undefined] -a, --cache-control  Cache control for uploaded files, can be string for single value or list of glob settings
                                                                                                   [string] [default: ""]
   -acl, --access-control-level  Sets the access control level for uploaded files